Cerebral Palsy Clinic: Your Child’s Care and What To Expect

 What is the most fulfilling part of your job?

 The most fulfilling part of my job is seeing our patients be happy and live life to the fullest, regardless of if they have physical limitations.
-They always have such positive attitudes, and their spirts really uplift me.
+They always have such positive attitudes, and their spirits really uplift me.
 I’m so grateful to be part of their journey!

 What makes Scottish Rite a special place to you?